primev/mev-commit-docs/Primev Docs Testnet Ver 41c24e77a73e47e0966d54365efbbfc8.md

 ![Oracle-before.png](Primev%20Docs%20Testnet%20Ver%2041c24e77a73e47e0966d54365efbbfc8/Oracle-before.png)

 1a.
-A bidder sends their raw transaction to a provider, such as a Block Builder or the public mempool.
+A bidder sends their raw transaction to a provider, such as a block builder, or to the public mempool.
 1b.
 Simultaneously, the bidder issues a bid via the mev-commit peer-to-peer network.

 After the bidder's actions, the provider proceeds to: